 How long does it take to detox from marijuana?
 Marijuana is a commonly used narcotic that has recently gained social acceptance.
 For those who take it frequently or excessively, it might still lead to issues.
 The requirement to detox from the substance is one of these issues.
 THC, the psychoactive component of marijuana, must be removed from the body as part of the detoxification process.

-This article will examine the length of the marijuana detox process and other things you must be concerned about during marijuana detox.
+This article will examine the length of time it takes to detox from marijuana and other things you must be concerned about during a marijuana detox.

 What Is Marijuana Detox?